JJLovesLife/ShaderOptimization/ISA/HelloPipeline/HelloPipeline.md

   s_sendmsg     sendmsg(MSG_GS_ALLOC_REQ, GS_OP_NOP, 0)
 ```
 In the first wave in subgroup, the shader request some GS space.
-Accordint to the ISA guide, the s1 register store the *number of primitives*, the s2 register store the number of vertices.
+Accordint to the ISA guide, the s1 register store the *number of primitives*, the s2 register store the *number of vertices*.

 #### Prim export
 ```